AGAMPANDEYY/Akkiai_crew/README.md

 This branch updated on 21st Feb 2025.

-NEW UPDATE-- TEST-- Added Perplexity sonar-pro model for /chat.
+NEW UPDATE-- TEST-- Added Perplexity sonar-pro model for /chat and fixed other api bugs.

 1. Added crew 1-9 for production
 2. Output pydantic only done for crew 1 and 9, have to do for others